OlegKrymskyi/obs-replay/docs/configuration.md

 # Configuration

-First of all you would need to configurate an ouput format of a future replay:
+First of all you would need to configure an output format of a future replay:
 ```
     // Everything is simple of audio.
     // Standard audio format capturing.